Adult Classes - book yourself!

 - Bring your personal belongings into the studio.
 Please only bring the minimum items necessary for class—avoid large dance bags.

-- Come dressed for class if possible.
-Bathrooms may be used for changing.
+- Come dressed for class or bathrooms may be used for changing.

 - Please use hand sanitizer or wash your hands before entering the studios.